msamedina/bionetverification/README.md

 Option 1 prompts the user to enter the number of problems to be generated, and then the maximum number of literals to use during 3-SAT generation.
 Enter a number for each of these options.

-After entering these values, the script runs MiniSat to check satisfiability, and NuSMV on the network descriptions using the specifications defined in Table 4.
+After entering these values, the script runs MiniSat to check satisfiability, and NuSMV on the network descriptions using the defined specifications.
 Verification results are then parsed as "SATISFIABLE" or "UNSATISFIABLE".

 MiniSat results, parsed verification results, runtimes and/or relevant output file names are saved in Excel.
 The output file name is in the following format:
 ```sh